robrach/nglibrary/README.md

 # nglibrary
 Application using API of Open Library.

-Currently, a user can search for an author's published books.
-The results are obtained through the API.
-The results can be exported to a CSV file.
+Currently, user can search for an author's published books.
+Results are obtained through API of the Open Library.
+Results can be exported to a CSV file.

 Example screenshot: